liutikas/tracing-plugin-playground/README.md

-A basic example of a Gradle Settings Plugin set up
+An example of Gradle tracing plugin